elleem/reading-notes/401/reading16.md

 2. How can one get started with Vercel, and what are the main steps involved in deploying a serverless function using Vercel?

+Import an existing project via git and deploy.
+Continue developing with the normal development workflow, run locally, view the Vercel preview, ship your changes to production, once you push to your main branch.

+Configure your project, using the built in development settings, or applying default routing rules based on the framework that was detected.
+Use json to configure additional rules.
+Configure API routes and environment variables.

+Assign a domain.
+Just like netlify or use a custom domain.

+Make changes with automatic deployments.
+They will be preview deployments on development branches, excluding production.
+You can set up vercel directly in the CLI.

+Add compute.
+Client side rendering and server side rendering.

+Note: When a Serverless Function boots up from scratch, that is known as a cold boot.
+When it is re-used, we can say the function was warm.

+Re-using a function means the underlying container that hosts it does not get discarded.
+State, such as temporary files, memory caches, sub-processes, is preserved

+Monitor via logs and analytics.

 ### http.server

 ### Requests